-The report is data rich and choosing headlines is not easy so those below show some of the main features of the Greater Lincolnshire LEP labour market.
+Choosing headlines is not easy in such a data rich report.
+The main features of the Greater Lincolnshire LEP labour market are shown below.

 The Local Landscape

 Greater Lincolnshire has 45% of its employees (compared to 32% nationally) working in micro and small businesses.